-The second aspect of the work that is presented here is the choice of the rule under which timely changes in the allocations of account equity are decided upon.
+The main aspect of the work that is presented here is the choice of the rule under which timely changes in the allocations of account equity are decided upon.

 The most important understanding that we can have, if we are to fully benefit from quantitative analysis of the trailing history of the markets, is that having a “theory” as to why a particular rule is better than another is hardly necessary.
 It’s necessary to confirm that an inefficiency exists; the cause need not be known.
 Empiricism is the appropriate ultimate resort and we should not consider a priori assumptions about human behavior in the marketplace to be trustworthy.

-Presently the rules whose outcomes are presented in these pages— they are momentum-based at present but there will be other schemes— are based on dividend-adjusted price histories.
-However, nothing about the basic structure or design of the programs in use imposes a limitation to the use of price data and indeed factors not directly involving price such as value, market capitalization or industry-group classification are taken into consideration as selection criteria for candidate securities lists out of which portfolios are formed.
+Presently the rules whose outcomes are presented in these pages are based on dividend-adjusted price histories.
+However, nothing about quantitative financial analysis limits us to using price data alone.
+And with the present program factors not directly involving price such as value, market capitalization or industry-group classification can be taken into consideration as selection criteria for candidate securities lists out of which portfolios are formed.